miku/nntour/README.md

     print(table)
 ```

-The output tells us, what the neural net computes as output (yhat) for a given
+The table shows, what the neural net computes as output (yhat) for a given
 input (x).

 ```shell